tableau/connector-plugin-sdk/packaging/README.md

   -v, --verbose         verbose output
   -l LOG_PATH, --log LOG_PATH
-                        path of logging output --validate_only       runs package validation steps only -d DEST, --dest DEST  destination folder for packaged connector
+                        path of logging output --validate-only       runs package validation steps only -d DEST, --dest DEST  destination folder for packaged connector --package-only        package a taco only, skip signing -a ALIAS, --alias ALIAS
+                        alias identifying the private key to be used to sign taco file
+  -ks KEYSTORE, --keystore KEYSTORE
+                        location of keystore file where key is stored
 ```

 ## Development